Aunt Ellen’s Carrots

 I was not yet able to discover the identify of the “Aunt Ellen” for whom the eponymous recipe is named.
 Lorraine’s mother Mina was one of the nine children (none named Ellen) of Andreas and Mathea (Korsveen) Oslie, both Norwegian immigrants, who met in LaCrosse, Wisconsin, in the late 1860s.
 In 1874, they married and in 1883, arrived east of Velva to homestead.
 The entry on the Oslies also notes that they were charter members of Oak Valley, and the one for Oscar and Mina Thompson indicates that they were members of Oak Valley for their entire married lives.
 While I don’t yet know where Lorraine lived or whether she remained in Velva for the rest of her life (she may have moved to Minot), she appears to have been an Oak Valley member from her birth to 1985 when this was published, an impressive total of 64 years.
 When I am able to interview a Cookbook Committee member, I will be sure to ask whether former church members were allowed to contribute recipes too.
 Aunt Ellen may have been a great-aunt, or a sister of her father, Oscar, who was from Mona, Iowa, or even a family friend with honorary aunt status.
 I’d certainly like to thank Aunt Ellen and Lorraine.

 Lorraine’s other contributions to The Joy of Sharing are “Swedish Meatballs,” “Chicken En Casserole,” and “Aunt Olga’s Cole Slaw and Dressing.”
 Given that Mina did not have a sibling named Olga either, I’m also not certain about the identity of this aunt.
 But it seems to be a recipe-naming-trope common to the Thompson family; Lorraine’s niece Orlyn Anne Thompson’ contributed “Aunt Margaret Bars,” presumably named for Margaret Harness, the sister of Lorraine and Orlin (Orlyn Anne’s father).
-Orlyn Anne, Lorraine, Margaret, and Helen (Lorraine and Margaret’s sister-in-law and Orlyn Anne’s mother, contributing under the name Mrs. Orlin Thompson) all contributed to the cookbook, pointing to four generations of this family’s involvement in Oak Valley by 1985.
+Orlyn Anne, Lorraine, Margaret, Margaret’s daughter Mary, and Helen (Lorraine and Margaret’s sister-in-law and Orlyn Anne’s mother, contributing under the name Mrs. Orlin Thompson) all contributed to the cookbook, pointing to four generations of this family’s involvement in Oak Valley by 1985.

 This post is part of an ongoing series in which I make and reflect on recipes and the people who contributed them to the 1985 Oak Valley Lutheran Church compiled cookbook, The Joy of Sharing.